 We continued to optimize our two organic sales channels.
 One sales channel is through collaboration with seed clients - existing clients who believe in our service capabilities - to actively market our products or services on social media platforms to their family, friends and acquaintances.
-The number of our seed clients was approximately 26,000 as of June 30, 2022, while the number of active seed clients was 24,114, accounting for 93.8% of our total seed clients for the same period.
-The number of our seed clients and their ability to attract more potential clients are vital to the expansion of our business, and approximately 98.6% of our total sales from wealth management services for the fiscal year ended June 30, 2022 were generated by our seed clients.
-The other sales channel is through our in-house professional financial advisors - we launched branches in economically developed cities and started to establish an in-house team of professional and specialized financial advisors.
-We continued to evaluate, monitor and assess our in-house financial advisors and only retain the well-performed financial advisors.
+The number of our seed clients was approximately 23,000 as of June 30, 2023, while the number of active seed clients was 20,090, accounting for 87.6% of our total seed clients for the same period.
+The number of our seed clients and their ability to attract more potential clients are vital to the expansion of our business, and approximately 99.4% of our total sales from wealth management services for the fiscal year ended June 30, 2023 were generated by our seed clients.
+The other sales channel is through cooperation with wealth management studios that have already had a group of independent financial advisors.
+As of June 30, 2023, we had established cooperation with hundreds of wealth management studios.